 The Noble Knights gained notoriety in 1978 when a member of the Gaylords street gang named “Psycho” from the north side of the city came to a burger king and bumped into a Noble Knight named “Slick Jim.”
 Somehow the two got into an altercation and a fight broke out that very quickly ended when “Slick Jim” delivered a karate chop to the Gaylords’ throat and rendered him unconscious.
 As it turned out the Gaylord was put in a coma and never came out of it and the family made the tough decision to pull him off life support, as a result, Slick Jim was charged with involuntary manslaughter.
 The Gaylords then declared war on the Noble Knights and invaded their neighborhood, several shootings and stabbings later, both organizations were a little damaged from it.
 The Gaylords had the goal of whiping out the Noble Knights but the Noble Knights lived on and became stronger in later years.

 In the year 1980, the town of Cicero was invaded by a gang from neighboring South Lawndale known as the “Two Two Boys” that settled at the intersection of 14th and 49th Court which was exactly two blocks from the Noble Knights’ stronghold and this of course sparked a major war between the gangs.
 This was also the year the Two Sixs and Imperial Gangsters arrived in this suburb as the very first Mexican families began to move to Cicero that year.

 By the mid 1980s the Arch Dukes had completely went extinct and the younger members turned out as Noble Knights making the nation stronger.
-When the Latin Counts and Bishops arrived by 1982 all three gangs hung out and were really close.

 Please send in old school pics.
 1970s pics will be especially appreciated!